leafoflegend/beaver/README.md

 - `test`: Run all test files ending with `.spec.js`.
 - `test:watch`: Run all test files and monitor for changes.
+- `start`: Meant for production.
+Starts the server in production mode.
 - `start:client`: Open your work in the browser, hot reload, have fun.
 Ideal for development.
 - `start:server`: Start running the server in development mode.
 - `build`: Build your code for production (e.g. deployment).